 \subsection{Small Language Models}

-What qualifies as a "small" model remains debatable.
-However, in industrial settings, we often cannot rely on proprietary models via API calls due to information-security constraints; accordingly, the evaluations are restricted to open-source models that span a wide range of scales, from 270M to 80B parameters, as shown in Table \ref{tab:model_overview}.
-Multiple models are also benchmarked at comparable scales to capture model size and training-objective differences.
-In particular, \textit{code} variants of LLMs are specialized or enhanced for programming-centric behaviors such as code generation, completion, and repair, whereas \textit{reasoning} models are optimized for multi-step deliberation, planning, and verification, and tend to excel at tasks requiring decomposition and derivation.
-Additionally, evaluations are also done on the closed-source model gpt-4o-mini as a baseline.
+What qualifies as a ``small'' model remains debatable.
+We adopt the definition that the upper bound for SLMs should be determined by the target task \cite{wang2024comprehensivesurveysmalllanguage} — in agentic contexts, models are considered large at sizes of Claude Sonnet and Fable, likely extending the 1T parameters.
+Following this convention, we treat models smaller than 30B parameters as SLMs throughout this paper, and also explore 80B models as a medium-size comparison point.
+Models of the same scale but different variants are also included in scope. \textit{Code} variants of LLMs are specialized for programming-centric behaviors such as code generation, completion, and repair, whereas \textit{reasoning} models are optimized for multi-step deliberation, planning, and verification, and tend to excel at tasks requiring decomposition and derivation.
+Accordingly, our evaluations are restricted to open-source models spanning a wide range of scales, from 270M to 80B parameters, with one =closed-source model GPT-4o-mini, as shown in Table \ref{tab:model_overview}.